 The Institute holds weekly seminar series on statistical mathematics every Wednesday.
 The seminars are led by in-house and external lecturers to showcase their latest studies.
 These lectures are free to attend.
 To view the seminar schedule and learn more about the program, please visit the Institute of Statistical Mathematics website.

 In FY 2017, the School of Statistical Thinking launched a program called "Leading DAT" aimed at training data scientists with the knowledge and skills in statistical mathematics required by modern society.
-As the program's first projects, we organized two Leading DAT lectures entitled "L-B1 Bayesian Modeling in Practice" and "L-B2 Machine Learning and Modern Methodologies in Data Science."
-At the same time, we established the Leading DAT Training Course, in which we grant certificates to participants who have fulfilled the course requirements, including attendance in all lectures and submission of reports.
-A total of 25 people have been granted the certificate of completion.
+In FY 2019, we organized three Leading DAT lectures entitled "L-A Introductory Data Science", "L-B1 An introduction to Statistical Modeling" and "L-B2 Machine Learning and Modern Methodologies in Data Science".
+Around half of the attendants of L-B1 and L-B2 enroll the Leading DAT Training Course, in which we grant certificates to participants who have fulfilled the course requirements, including attendance in L-B1 and L-B2 lectures and submission of reports.
+A total of 44 people have been granted the certificate of completion.

 The education program at ISM dates back to 1944, the year of founding.
 The Ministry of Education installed a training center within ISM to foster technicians in numerical computation.
 After the World War II, this training center was relaunched in 1947 to develop pollsters and census takers.
 It helped to cultivate professionals in the field of statistical surveys, while a growing number of entries from business and industry coming for various types of training were also observed.

 Now the tutorial courses are operated by the School of Statistical Thinking, which was established in 2011.